entropic-dev/entropic/README.md

 curl -sSL https://www.entropic.dev/install.sh | bash
 ```

+If you're using Arch Linux, install the [`nodejs-entropic`](https://aur.archlinux.org/packages/nodejs-entropic/) package from the AUR.

 Log in to a registry: `ds login`.
 You will be prompted to authenticate using Github.

 The `ds` cli is configured with an `.entropicrc` file in your home directory.
 This is a [TOML](https://github.com/toml-lang/toml) file.
 Use it to specify your preferred registry, as well as any other registries you use normally.